What are the advantages of using a fully integrated cloud-based Data Analytics platform?

 Analytics in the Public Cloud

-Organisations with limited resources and looking for a robust solution can opt for analytics on the public cloud.
+Organisations with limited resources looking for a robust solution can opt for analytics on the public cloud.
 Moreover, it works seamlessly with advanced technologies like AI and ML.
-Example: AWS public cloud.
+An example is the AWS public cloud.

 Analytics in the Private Cloud